Skip to Content

 What Rocks Are on Lake Michigan Beaches?

 Lake Michigan is an excellent location for many rock enthusiasts because they can find typical and unusual stones here.
-In some instances, even meteorite remains were discovered.
+In some instances, meteorite remains were even discovered.

 The rocks you can expect to find on Lake Michigan beaches include septarian, granite, gabbro, agates, geodes, mudstones, siltstones, sandstone, schist, gneiss, diorite, basalt, chalcedony, Petoskey stones, horn corals, chain corals, Charlevoix stones, puddle stones, serpentine, dolomite, and more.